Reconstructing phylogenetic trees from multipartite quartet systems: Acknowledgments

 \section{Acknowledgments}

 We thank Kunihiko Sadakane for bibliographical information.
-The first author is supported by KAKENHI Grant Numbers JP26280004, JP17K00029.
-The second author is supported by JSPS Research Fellowship for Young Scientists.
+The first author is supported by JSPS KAKENHI Grant Numbers JP26280004, JP17K00029.
+The second author is supported by JSPS KAKENHI Grant Numbers JP16J04545, JP17K00029, JP19J01302, 20K23323, 20H05795, Japan.

+This version of the article has been accepted for publication, after peer review (when applicable) but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: http://dx.doi.org/10.1007/s00453-022-00945-9.
+Use of this Accepted Version is subject to the publisher’s Accepted Manuscript terms of use https://www.springernature.com/gp/open-research/policies/accepted-manuscript-terms.